Winners Ammodo Science Award for groundbreaking research announced

-To produce evidence that quantum entanglement actually does exist, and can be used to transfer information in super-fast quantum computers, is one of the biggest challenges in elementary physics.
-Ronald Hanson and his research group are in a race for first place with other international scientists.
+To prove that quantum entanglement exists, and can possibly be used to transfer information in super-fast quantum computers, is one of the biggest challenges in the field of quantum physics.
+Ronald Hanson and his research group are competing with a handful of other research groups around the world to win the gold medal in this race.